dnbaker/dashing/README.md

 ## hll
 The hll command simply estimates the number of unique elements in a set of files.
 This can be useful for estimating downstream database sizes based on spacing schemes.

+## union
+The union command takes a set of pre-sketched HLLs and performs unions between them.
+Currently, the sketches must be of the same size.
+We may modify this in future releases to allow a merger of different sizes by flattening larger sketches to the smallest sketch size discovered.
+This would involve a loss of precision from the larger models.